• Venous Stasis Ulcers

 “There is an atmosphere of caring, professionalism, and competency at VHC.
 I enjoy working with such a well-educated team.”

-Keila Connolly, Practice Manager
+Keila Connolly, Business Manager

 Keila provides support to our providers and all staff in a variety of areas, including patient intake and scheduling, prior insurance authorizations, and following up on acute patient issues.
 She graduated from the University of New Hampshire with a Bachelors Degree in Athletic Training and holds a Masters Degree in Healthcare Administration from the Southern New Hampshire University.